sumit-satsangi/iyo-apero-sumit/content/blog/_index.md

 show_post_date: true
 # for listing page layout
 layout: list-grid # list, list-sidebar, list-grid
-# 9928944506 - S N Chaudhary
 # for list-sidebar layout
 sidebar:
   title: A Sidebar for Your Thoughts
   description: |
     This is a fully featured blog that supports categories, tags, series, and pagination.
 Even this sidebar offers